14 Principles of Management by Henri Fayol Explained with Real-Life Examples

 Henri Fayol was a French mining engineer.
 He worked in a French mining company from the late 19th century to the mid-20th century.
 He began as an apprentice engineer.
 He rose to general manager and then to director.
 When Henri Foyal first became a manager at the mining company, he focused on his skills.
 He wanted to organize the human resources, not just use his technical skills.

-What are the principles of management introduced by Henri Fayol?
+What are the 14 principles of management introduced by Henri Fayol?
 14 principles evaluate a business organization from the perspective of a stepwise design and stepwise refinement to allow managers to extract the best possible knowledge and expertise from the workforce and run the business with the bare minimum challenges.
-The following Henri Fayol’s Principles of Management indicate the relevance of these theories to aspiring management students who want to attain their coveted career objectives.
+The following are Henri Fayol’s 14 Principles of Management indicating the relevance of these theories to aspiring management students who want to attain their coveted career objectives.

 1. Division of Work

-One of the foremost principles of management contradicts the modern practice of multi-tasking scenarios where an employee must handle several tasks in the designated time.
+One of the foremost 14 principles of management contradicts the modern practice of multitasking scenarios, where an employee must handle several tasks within a designated time.
 Fayol says managers should assess the existing skill sets of all in-house staff members and assign them tasks they can complete on schedule.
 This strategy will help employees to become more efficient, productive, and skilled in the long run.

 2. Authority

-It is one of the most notable Henri Fayol’s principles of management.
-It recommends that any factory manager have the requisite authority to confirm that workers and supervisors follow his instructions.
-A manager must have the authority to transform the ideas into action.
-But, this authority corresponds directly to responsibility.
+It is one of the most notable of Henri Fayol’s 14 principles of management.
+It recommends that any factory manager have the requisite authority to confirm that workers and supervisors follow their instructions.
+A manager must have the authority to transform ideas into action.
+But this authority corresponds directly to responsibility.
 Fayol says there should be a perfect balance between authority and responsibility.
-Anything excess or shortfall is harmful to the running of the business.
-If authority surpasses responsibility, subordinates will get frustrated.
+Anything in excess or shortfall is harmful to the running of the business.
+If authority surpasses responsibility, subordinates will become frustrated.
 If responsibility exceeds authority, the manager will experience a sense of defeat.

 3. Discipline